top of page

 • Focusing on a task

 Writing this article itself has been part of that strategy.
 This is not a denial.
 It is practical neurophysiology.
-It is the deliberate creation of more black sheep.
+It is the deliberate creation of more black sheep, relative to the white ones (the ones representing the pain signals).

 Why night-time pain is often the worst